 - You can request responses from a group of people in a number of areas around Populi (provided the form is not set to Anonymous = Yes):

 - Contacts > People and Admissions > Leads: Click Actions and choose Add Form Request.

 - Academics > Reporting > Data Slicer: Run a report, then click Actions and select Send Form Request.

 - The form's Responses view will list the respondents with a Pending status for their form response.

-- Populi will email the form's link to the respondents.
+- Populi will email the form's link to the respondents (again, remember this doesn't work for Anonymous forms).
 Populi users will also have an alert on their Home > Dashboard view.

 - When the respondent uses the email link or the alert and submits the form, their form status will change to Submitted.